Brobit/minishell/README.md

         which should expand to heir values
     - [ ] handle $? which should expandto the exit status of the most recently executed foregound pipeline
-    - [ ] handle crtl-C , ctrl-D , and ctrl-\ which shold behave like in bash
-    - [ ] in interactive mode :
-        - [ ] ctrl-C displays a new prompt on a new line
-        - [ ] ctrl-D exit the shell
-        - [ ] ctrl-\ does nothing

 ## builtins to implement :